syedumerahmedcode/linkedlist/readme.md

 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (96)

-## Circular singly linked list
+# Circular singly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (98) x2
 - Time complexity of creation with one node: O(1).

-# Creation - Circular singly linked list
+## Creation - Circular singly linked list
 -  Diagram with changes (3x) (99).

-# Insertion - Circular singly linked list
+## Insertion - Circular singly linked list
 -  Diagram with changes (1x) (100).
 - Time complexity of insertion of a node: O(n).

-# Traversal - circular singly linked list
+## Traversal - circular singly linked list

 - TODO: Add a diagram depicting the traversal in a circular singly linked list.
 (102) Time complexity: O(n)

-# Searching - circular singly linked list
+## Searching - circular singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (103) Time complexity: O(n)

-# Deletion - circular singly linked list
+## Deletion - circular singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (104+105) Time complexity: O(n)

-# Deleting entire circular singly linked list
+## Deleting entire circular singly linked list
 Time complexity: O(1)

-# Time and space complexity of the circular singly linked list
+## Time and space complexity - circular singly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (108)

-## Doubly linked list
+# Doubly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (110)
 - Time complexity of creation with one node: O(1).